felix-clark/ndarray-glm/README.md

 ## Status

 This package is in early alpha and the interface is likely to undergo many changes.
+Functionality may change from one release to the next.

+The regression algorithm uses iteratively re-weighted least squares (IRLS) with a step-halving procedure applied when the next iteration of guesses does not increase the likelihood.

 ## Prerequisites

 fortran and BLAS must be installed:
 ```
 sudo apt update && sudo apt install gfortran libblas-dev